okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/sessions/index.md

 # Sessions API

-Okta uses a cookie-based authentication mechanism to maintain a user's authentication session across web requests.
-The Okta Sessions API provides operations to create and manage authentication sessions for users in your Okta organization.
+Okta uses a cookie-based authentication mechanism to maintain a user's authentication Session across web requests.
+The Okta Sessions API provides operations to create and manage authentication Sessions for users in your Okta organization.

 >**Note:** Some browsers block third-party cookies by default, which disrupts Okta functionality in certain flows.
-For information, see [FAQ: How Blocked Third Party Cookies Can Potentially Impact Your Okta Environment](https://support.okta.com/help/s/article/FAQ-How-Blocking-Third-Party-Cookies-Can-Potentially-Impact-Your-Okta-Environment).
+See [FAQ: How Blocked Third Party Cookies Can Potentially Impact Your Okta Environment](https://support.okta.com/help/s/article/FAQ-How-Blocking-Third-Party-Cookies-Can-Potentially-Impact-Your-Okta-Environment).

->The Sessions API does not support direct authentication.
+>The Sessions API doesn't support direct authentication.
 Direct authentication is supported through the [Authentication API](/docs/reference/api/authn/#authentication-operations) or through OIDC using the [Resource Owner Password Flow](/docs/guides/implement-password/overview/).

 ### Session cookie

 Okta uses an HTTP session cookie to provide access to your Okta organization and applications across web requests for an interactive user agent such as a web browser.
-A session cookies has an expiration configurable by an administrator for the organization and is valid until the cookie expires or the user closes the session (logout) or browser application.
+A session cookie has an expiration configurable by an administrator for the organization and is valid until the cookie expires or the user closes the Session (logout) or browser application.

 ### Session token

 A [session token](/docs/reference/api/authn/#session-token) is a one-time bearer token that provides proof of authentication and may be redeemed for an interactive SSO session in Okta in a user agent.
-Session tokens can only be used **once** to establish a session for a user and are revoked when the token expires.
+Session tokens can only be used **once** to establish a Session for a user and are revoked when the token expires.

 Okta provides a very rich [Authentication API](/docs/reference/api/authn/) to validate a [user's primary credentials](/docs/reference/api/authn/#primary-authentication) and secondary [MFA factor](/docs/reference/api/authn/#verify-factor).
-A session token is returned after successful authentication which can be later exchanged for a session cookie using one of the following flows:
+A session token is returned after successful authentication, which can be later exchanged for a session cookie that uses one of the following flows:

 - [Retrieving a session cookie by visiting the OpenID Connect Authorization Endpoint](/docs/guides/session-cookie/#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint)
 - [Retrieving a session cookie by visiting a session redirect link](/docs/guides/session-cookie/#retrieving-a-session-cookie-by-visiting-a-session-redirect-link)